Shaun Rogers (American football): New York Giants

 On April 26, 2012, the New York Giants signed Rogers to a contract.
 Due to a blood clot in his left calf, the team announced that Rogers would miss the entirety of the 2012-13 NFL season.
 However, after receiving a more encouraging second opinion on the injury, Giants coach Tom Coughlin maintained a "ray of hope" that Rogers could return before the season's end.

 On August 31, 2012, Rogers was placed on season-ending injured reserve due to the clot.
 Then, the Giants re-signed Rogers on February 7, 2013.

 NFL career statistics

 Personal life

 In June 2007, Rogers was accused of sexually assaulting an exotic dancer.
 Charges were never filed due to lack of evidence.

 On April 1, 2010, Rogers was arrested at Cleveland Hopkins Airport for having a loaded gun in his carry on luggage.
+The NFL fined Rodgers $400,000 for the incident.